polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 cryptography in your Hyperlambda applications.
 Most of the cryptography functions in this library is using Bouncy Castle, which is a thoroughly tested library for doing cryptography.
-Bouncy Castle is owned by a charitable organisation in Australia, so they don't need to obey by American laws, reducing American intelligence services ability to lawfully force them to build backdoors and similar constructs into their code.
+Bouncy Castle is owned by a charitable organisation in Australia, so they don't need to obey by American laws, reducing American intelligence services ability to coerce them to build backdoors and similar constructs into their code.
 Bouncy Castle is also Open Source, allowing others to scrutinise their code for such backdoors.
 However, with cryptography, there *are no guarantees*, only a _"general feeling and concent"_ amongst developers that it's secure.